Marine Conservation

 • MPA US Government (www2.mpa.gov): steering the creation of MPAs in the US.
 They have an extensive library reference list.

 • Reader please not that this chapter on marine conservation builds further on the principles outlined before.
 Make sure you have read the chapters on resource management, biodiversity and principles of conservation, before proceeding with this one.
-It is at least important to understand the enormous differences between life on land and in the sea, discussed in biodiversity/marine., and in introduction to marine habitats.
+It is at least important to understand the enormous differences between life on land and in the sea, discussed in biodiversity/marine., and in introduction to marine habitats and realms.

 Disclaimer